sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

 Finally we have to compute the entries of the :math:`3 \times 3` matrix :math:`M` such that :math:`z\frac{\mathrm{d}}{\mathrm{d}z} B = M B` holds.
 This is easy.
 We already computed the first part :math:`z\frac{\mathrm{d}}{\mathrm{d}z} B_0` above.
-This gives the first row of :math:`M`.
+This gives us the first row of :math:`M`.
 For the second row we have:

    >>> B1 = cosh(2*sqrt(z))
    >>> z * diff(B1, z)